otso-andersen/shoebill-template-pelican/README.md

 ### 4. Drafts

 Drafts are article with the metadata `Status: draft`.
-Put all your drafts inside a folder `content/encrypted`.
-This way they will all be password protected.
+Your drafts will all be password protected and can be accessed via the URL `SITEURL/drafts/name_encrypted.html`.
 This uses [Staticrypt](https://www.npmjs.com/package/staticrypt).

 Change the password inside the Makefile:
 ```bash